 It’s true that most of us are exposed to a plethora of toxins, heavy metals and chemicals on a daily basis, found in everything from the air we breathe to the food on our plates.
 The constant presence of chemicals, pollutants, heavy metals and pathogens in our environment that can make us sick and unhealthy.

 While our bodies can handle a certain amount of toxin exposure — for example, they often do a great job of preventing us from becoming ill by getting rid of microbes and waste we don’t need — high levels of exposure over time can lead to many side effects.

 Fortunately, our bodies are equipped with a natural detox system that can help remove these dangerous compounds, and switching up your diet and lifestyle is the best way to maximize your body’s toxin-removing potential.

 If you’ve been feeling sluggish, moody, bloated, or more run down than usual lately, you can likely benefit from a detox.
 How to detox your body involves eating nutritious foods, avoiding irritants and pollutants, and supplementing to support your digestive, immune and nervous systems.

 What Is a Detox?

-The definition of a detox, or a “cleanse, is “a variety of ‘detoxification’ diets, regimens, and therapies — sometimes called ‘detoxes’ or ‘cleanses’ — have been suggested as ways to remove toxins from your body, lose weight, or promote health.”
+The definition of a detox, or a “cleanse, is “a variety of ‘detoxification’ diets, regimens, and therapies — sometimes called ‘detoxes’ or ‘cleanses’ — have been suggested as ways to remove toxins from your body, lose weight or promote health.”
 Indeed, when trying to figure out how to lose weight fast, a detox can be a great first step.